Break-ups, media addiction, twirling in circles, the night-life—what do these things have in common?

 Then the band recorded and aired their first single “Nocturnal Life” on the popular Boston radio station 92.5 FM “The River”.
 Their song placed in the top ten of a high-school songwriting contest hosted by the “The River”.
 Around the same time, the band won some studio time in the “Teens Rock!” event at the Rochester Opera House.
 They worked with Christopher Chase at 1130ft Studios in Rollinsford for a year recording and mixing their original music.
 This led to the release of Marvel Prone’s debut album Moonlightning on August 23rd, 2016.

-Shortly after that, the band performed at The Stone Church (refer to this article for more details about their experiences at The Stone Church).
+Shortly after that, the band performed at The Stone Church.
 At the time Peter Dubois was studying communications at Keene State (soon to become a news-anchor).
 However, the rest of the band lived near University of New Hampshire in Durham, so it became difficult to continue playing with him.
 Nick Rolser was inducted into the band as keyboardist and guitarist.
 Nick Rolser would later leave the band to start his solo project Amor Fati.
 This trend would lead the band into a number of transformations.
 For one show at The Stone Church, they had six members, including the guitarist Keith Perry, who is well-known for playing in the funk band known as Clandestine.
 Keith and Rainor were both Music Performance majors at UNH.
 Rainor would soon take a year off from school, and switch majors to Physics—as if that would be better!

 In 2017, Emily Donovan rejoined the band for a little while to play with Marvel Prone at UNH Solarfest, and some house parties.
 Sophia Kurzius also performed with the band for that fun-filled solar-powered festival.
 Sophia would later form a band known as Daylo (Fun Fact: she wrote a song in high-school called “High”, and played it at one of Marvel Prone’s rehearsals a year before Daylo formed).
 This was another peak in Marvel Prone’s ever-changing line-up.